 State licensed pilot service began at Port Everglades in 1931.
 By the end of World War II, there were more than 800 arriving ships per year.
 During the post war boom south Florida, as well as Port Everglades, experienced an unprecedented growth in the maritime trades.
-In 2011, the number of arrivals at Port Everglades and it's smaller sister port, Port Dania, was around 4000 ships.
+In 2016, the number of arrivals at Port Everglades and it's smaller sister port, Port Dania, was more than 4000 ships.

 All facilities at Port Everglades are owned and operated by the Port Everglades Department, under authority of the Broward County Board of County Commissioners.
 The Port Director has operational and administrative responsibility over all seaport functions.